Contract Review Service

-- To get the most out of the contract check, make sure you read the contract carefully yourself first and note down any questions.
+To get the most out of the contract check, make sure you read the contract carefully yourself first and note down any questions you have.

 The person that makes the appointment is the only person who can receive the appointment.

 Tenancy contract reviews work best as a face to face discussion.
-We can offer telephone or skype appointments where you will be sent an annotated version of the tenancy agreement for us to discuss at the appointment.
+However we are currently offering appointments through Microsoft Teams (call, video and chat) only where you will be sent an annotated version of the tenancy agreement to discuss at the appointment.